fhinzen/fhinzen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Welcome!
-I am a PhD Candidate in Finance at the Stern School of Business at New York University.
-In my research I study financial intermediation with a focus on banking and FinTech.

-I am on the 2022-2023 job market.
+I am a PhD Candidate in Finance at NYU Stern.
+I am on the 2022-2023 academic job market.

-You can find my job market paper,
+<b>Research Interests</b>
+Financial Intermediation, Banking, Corporate Finance, FinTech, Blockchain Economics

+<b>Job Market Paper</b>
-<center><em>Nonbank Market Power in Leveraged Lending</em></center>
+<em>Nonbank Market Power in Leveraged Lending</em>
-here.
+Banks rely on loan sales to nonbank investors to finance lending to risky borrowers.
+Among those investors, collateralized loan obligations (CLOs) provide the bulk of funds.
+For this investor class, I show that firm-nonbank funding is highly persistent over time.
+This persistence exists even absent firmbank relationships.
+Rather arranging banks face switching costs among CLO investors which can yield market power to CLOs during loan origination.
+To disentangle the effects of market power from those of institutional demand, I employ variation in CLO managers’ loan portfolios stemming from mergers.
+I provide evidence that CLO market power leads to banks accepting higher spreads for their borrowers.